sukunetsiz/kabus/docs/INSTALLATION.md

 sudo systemctl restart nginx
 ```

-Now our Nginx server is configured with proper security settings and is ready to serve our marketplace application.
+Now our Nginx server is configured and is ready to serve our marketplace application.
 You can visit localhost in your browser to test if your marketplace is working properly.
 Stay tuned for our next guide where we'll show you how to configure Tor and publish your marketplace as a hidden service on the Tor network!

 ## Installing and Configuring Tor Hidden Service